CME211/notes/lecture-00/00-command-line.md

 task compared to a sequence of GUI instructions.

 *Note*: In all documentation for CME211 the dollar sign symbol (`$`) will be used to indicate a shell command.
-All shell commands are geared for `bash`, but will likely work in `tcsh`.
+All shell commands in these notes (and all CME211 material) are geared for `bash`, but will likely work in `tcsh`.
 The pound symbol (`#`) is used to indicate shell comments.
 Inline, you might see something like "try the command `$ pwd`".
 Code blocks (like the following) will also be extensively used for demonstration.

 ```sh
 # this is a comment, the $ on the next line is followed by a command